 3. Ransomware

 Ransomware is malicious software that encrypts and blocks access to data and systems.
-The cybercriminals then demand the victim pays a certain amount of money (ransom) to regain access to their data.
-These attacks target individuals, businesses, and government agencies and cause serious operational disruptions, financial losses, and reputational damage.
+The cybercriminals then demand that the victim pay a certain amount of money (ransom) to regain access to their data.
+These attacks target individuals, businesses, and government agencies, causing serious operational disruptions, financial losses, and reputational damage.

 Explore our suite of cloud-based ransomware protection solutions.